MagnetonBora/notes/README.md

 # Django Demo Project

 ## Overview
-This is a simple Django demo project showcasing [brief description of the project].
+This is a simple Django demo project showcasing.